Improving MLLM Training Efficiency via Stage-Aware Sparsity: Method

 \section{Method}

 In this section, we first offer a brief introduction of naive training scheme in Sec~\ref{sec:preliminary}.
-As shown in Figure~\ref{fig:illustration}, our proposed STS includes two key components: the VTC and the LDS.
+As shown in Figure~\ref{fig:illustration}, We follow a stage-aware sparsity principle, where different sources of redundancy are addressed at different training stages.
+Our proposed STS includes two key components: VTC and LDS.
 They are detailed in Sec~\ref{sec:vtc} and Sec~\ref{sec:lds} respectively.
 Finally, we demonstrate the application of STS in the practical training of MLLMs in Section~\ref{sec:sts}.